wagskydive/LED_Mesh_Controller_Planning/README.md

 ./scripts/build_image.sh
 ```

+Do **not** run the script with `sudo`; it creates a `.venv` directory in the
+project root to isolate PlatformIO.

 If `pip` reports an "externally-managed-environment" error or the script
-cannot create the virtual environment, install the `python3-venv` package
+cannot create the virtual environment, install the `python3-venv` package and
-and run the script without `sudo`.
-The helper creates a `.venv` directory
+rerun the command.
+The helper creates the `.venv` directory automatically.
-automatically to isolate PlatformIO.

 If you encounter `/usr/bin/env: ‘bash\r’: No such file or directory`, convert the
 script to Unix line endings with `dos2unix scripts/build_image.sh` and rerun the